Ribbit-Network/ribbit-network-frog-hardware/assembly-instructions/4-electronics.md

 ## Cables
 There are three cables that need to be installed as shown in the pictures above:
-* The USB cable - This goes from the raspberry pi to the GPS module as shown in the pictures above.
+* The USB cable - This goes from the Raspberry Pi to the GPS module as shown in the pictures above.
 Notice the loop which keeps the cable managed nicely.
 * STEMMA QT / Qwiic JST SH 4-pin Cable - 50mm Long - The Cable from the SCD30 CO2 sensor to the barometer
 * STEMMA QT / Qwiic JST SH 4-pin Cable - 100mm Long - The Cable from the SCD30 CO2 sensor to the Raspberry Pi
 * Wifi antennae - This gets screwed into the loop on the sensor side of the bracket and goes to the Raspberry Pi on the other side